 Ready To Make An Offer?
 Watch This.

-Before the offer to purchase is created, it is very important that you have been at least pre-qualified or better yet pre-approved by a lender.
+Before the offer to purchase is written, it is very important that you have been at least pre-qualified or better yet pre-approved by a lender.

 This is one of the best negotiating tools a buyer can have.
 It shows the seller that you are financially able to purchase the home.
 After you have found the right home, it is time to prepare the offer.